ELReedHerbarium/TargetCaptureWorkshop/Session1.HPCC_Initiative.md

 After you are given access to the discovery environment, a pop-up will appear, asking if you would like a walk-through of the discovery environment.
 Read and click through to become familliar with the webpage.

 We will be using JupyterLab to launch a terminal.
-Follow this [link](https://de.cyverse.org/apps/de/cc77b788-bc45-11eb-9934-008cfa5ae621/launch), or type in 'JupyterLab' into the DiscoveryEnvironment search bar.
+Type in 'JupyterLab' into the DiscoveryEnvironment search bar.

 Click 'Next' on all of the pages, and then click 'Go to Analysis'.
 ![](https://i.imgur.com/PtVsBI3.jpg)